KoteNahui/Kotes-city/README.md

 No cheats.(unless to get back after fell on the ground or to challange pad)

-No using any kind of whiplash fix modification.

 Use your fucking brain to determinate what is okay and not okay to do.